 “That was the most helpful conversation I have had with anyone about my son.
 The isolation and frustration I had been feeling was overwhelming.
 Thank you for sharing your time and wisdom.
 I feel greatly relieved to have some ideas to apply that make sense for our family.”

-- Create a roadmap and prioritize where they need to spend time, money and energy to achieve their goals.
+- Organization and planning to help you create a family roadmap and prioritize where you need to spend your time, money and energy.

 When Should I Consider Parent Coaching?

-- If Asperger/Autism is new to you or your adult child and you don't know where to begin.
+- If Asperger/Autism is new to you and you don't know where to begin.

-- If you feel frustrated or confused by your child's support team.
+- If you feel frustrated or confused by your child's school program or team.